 Container block is the backbone of Generateblocks where you can organize your content in rows and columns.

 I have personally used the combination of Container, Grid, Headline, and Buttons to create a hero section.
 In the Container block, you can adjust padding, margin, colors, container width, etc.

 It is best to build the site with a container block along with a grid block since it helps to make your design more beautiful.
-You can use the inbuilt components like Typography, Spacing, Colors, Gradient, and Background to fully control the Container block.
+You can use the inbuilt components like Typography, Spacing, Colors, Gradients, and Background to fully control the Container block.

 Create flexible layouts with Grid Block in GenerateBlocks.
 Grid is the most important block in GB where you can make beautiful designs.
 You can use Grid singly or with a Container block but it is a good practice to wrap the grid in a container.

 Grid block uses a flexbox where it wraps the columns on multiple lines.
 A grid can be used to design a pricing table, create a testimonial section and subscription box, and many more designs.

-Headline Block in GenerateBlocks is similar to Heading Common Block in WordPress but it has many more components built in that can make headings and paragraphs to another level.
+Headline Block in GenerateBlocks is similar to Heading Common Block in WordPress but has many more components built in that can elevate headings and paragraphs.

 You can select paragraphs and heading tags (h1, h2, h3, h4, h5, h6) to set the headline from the element in the headline block.
 You can also use icons to set within the headline.

 Using GenerateBlocks Buttons, you can create a stylish button that can be used in CTA.
 You can also create sign-in, signup buttons, social media buttons, and set icons on each button.

 You can also set multiple buttons in the same row or stack them vertically.
 Moreover, you can also use other components like typography, spacing, colors, gradient, etc. to beautify buttons.